sanazkeshvari/Papers/SDLR/README.md

 In our codes, we use and modify the learning to rank modules from  <a href = "https://github.com/allegro/allRank">allrank</a>.

-In the following, we explain about two different ways you can trian the teacher and student models of the SDLR framework.
-First, a python script download, extract, and run all the necessary codes, second, a detailed explanation of how to manually downlaod and run the code.
+In the following, we explain two different ways you can train the teacher and student models of the SDLR framework.
+First, a Python script, which downloads, extracts, and runs all the necessary code.
+Second, there is a detailed explanation of how to manually download and run the code.

 <b>First: Running the script</b>
 1. Download <a href = "https://raw.githubusercontent.com/sanazkeshvari/Papers/main/SDLR/Code_Help/Preparer.py" target = "_blank" download="SDLR">the Preparer code</a> (or from <a href = "https://github.com/sanazkeshvari/Papers/blob/f7e9c53d83f1ea16465f103b47f77a650e2a2f57/SDLR/Code_Help/Preparer.py" target = "_blank">Here</a>).
-2. Place the Preparer code on the target directory that you want all the codes place inside it.
+2. Place Preparer.py code in the destination directory.
-3. Run the Preparer code and it will create the structure of this research and execute an example.
+3. Preparer.py gets the web address of the dataset (The data on which models can be trained) as the input.
+The defualt value for this input is the sample database we provided in  <a href = "https://github.com/sanazkeshvari/Papers/tree/main/SDLR/Code_Help/Test_Dataset.zip"> Code_Help/Test_Dataset.zip </a>
+4. he expected format of the dataset is a zip file consisting of the following files: train, test, dev, and setting.
+The setting file has been placed separately in the 'Code_Help' directory ('Code_Help/setting.json')
+5. After installing all the required packages, use Python 3 for running Preparer.py.

  <br/>  <br/>